What Are Objects?

 Object Personal Pronouns

 Personal pronouns can be either subjects or objects in a sentence.
-In the table below, you can see the list of subject personal pronouns.
-(To learn all about them, you can read the lesson personal pronouns.)
+In the table below, you can see the list of object personal pronouns in English:

 2. Compound Objects

-As you can see, sometimes we have a mix of nouns and pronouns, but they're all still the object of our sentence.
+As you can see, sometimes we have a mix of nouns and pronouns, but they are all still the object of our sentence.

 3. Complete Objects